unikraft/autokraft/README.md

 ```

 4. Configure the Framework
-Open the configuration file: `src/tester_config.yaml`.
+Open the configuration file: `src/config.yaml`.
 Locate the following section & Update the base path to point to the absolute path of your local Unikraft repository setup.

 ```yaml
 source:
   base: /absolute/path/to/your/unikraft/root
 ```

+> **Note:** If local Unikraft repository isn't already setup then you need to clone and setup this [repo](https://github.com/unikraft-upb/maintainer-tools/tree/staging/workdir).

 ### Sudo Setup